RSS

 Four Prudent Things To Know Before Making an Offer on a Home in London, Ontario

-1. look at the area’s currently active (for sale) listings.
+1. Look at the area’s currently active (for sale) listings.
 Is the place you’re considering priced within reason to other properties?
 If so, you know you’re at a reasonable starting point.

 2. Now, look at the average selling price compared to the listing price.
 You may notice that most homes in London sell for 96% to 100% of the asking price.
 Take this into consideration when making your offer.